Leveraging Strategic Planning to Drive Population Health

 - Enhanced communication with patients and caregivers

-- Improved questioning skills
+- Improved questioning skills.

-- Best practices for understanding the questions and comments patients make
+- Best practices for understanding the questions and comments patients

 Key Takeaways: